-If you ask me if VPS is the same as cloud hosting then my answer is no. However, if you have a real good VPS you don’t need the Cloud.
-In this article we’ll explain why.
-Cloud Hosting is known for its reliability.
+If you ask me if VPS (or vServer or Virtual Private Server) is the same as cloud hosting then my answer is no. However, if you have a real good VPS you don’t need the Cloud.
+In this article I’ll explain why.
+The Cloud is known for its reliability.
 If a web server fails, for whatever reason, another server will start doing its job.
-With VPS, if there’s a hardware failure for example you will have to wait until Technical Support has solved the problem.
-On the other hand VPS has many benefits: you have much more freedom, a huge number of configuration options, it’s cheaper, the scalability is good, and because you are not in the Cloud you are also dealing with a higher level of security.
+With vServers, if there’s a hardware failure for example you will have to wait until technical support has solved the problem.
+On the other hand the system has many benefits: you have much more freedom, a huge number of configuration options, it’s cheaper and the scalability is perfect.

 Is VPS a cloud server?

-VPS is basically not in the cloud because a good VPS doesn’t need the Cloud.
-Moreover, when you read below content you will discover that it also depends on your web hosting provider.
+VPS is basically not in the cloud because it doesn’t need it.
+Moreover, when you read below content you will discover that it also depends on your provider.
 Other questions you might ask are, how many web servers does my host have, how good, how fast and how available are their technical support engineers and admins?

 Hundreds of millions new websites join the Internet community every year.